xHugo21/ai2thor-hugo/README.md

-# Execution of actions on the iTHOR simulator using automated planning and neural networks.
+# Task execution on the iTHOR simulator using automated planning and neural networks.

 ## End of Degree Work by Hugo García Cuesta 100428954.
 University Carlos III of Madrid